MichiganTokenizers/DefiTracker/READY_TO_PUSH.md

 ## Notes

-- The warnings about LF/CRLF are normal on Windows - Git handles this automatically
 - Your database password is safe and will not be committed
 - The template file shows others what configuration is needed